NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 feature is only recommended for latency reduction in small-batch-size scenarios currently.

+#### GEMM + SwiGLU Fusion in Gated-MLP

+The GEMM + SwiGLU fusion in Gated-MLP combines two Matmul operations and one SwiGLU operation into a single kernel.
+Currently this is only supported for FP8 precision on Hopper.
+While this fusion improves performance, it can slightly reduce accuracy in FP8 PTQ because one quantization scaling factor is discarded.

+We recommend enabling this feature for large models running on Hopper with FP8 precision.
+Use the following `trtllm-build` arguments to enable it:

+* For large models: `--use_fused_mlp=enable --gemm_swiglu_plugin=fp8`
+* For small batch sizes: `--use_fused_mlp=enable --low_latency_gemm_swiglu_plugin=fp8` to improve latency.

+We do not recommend enabling this feature for very small workloads or if the accuracy loss is unacceptable.

 ### BERT Attention Plugin and Context Fused Multi-Head Attention

 BERT attention plugin and context fused multi-head attention are both